-Some indicators of 'County Lines' involvement and exploitation include:
+Some indicators of CCE involvement and exploitation include:

-- persistently going missing from school or home and/or being found out-of-area - unexplained acquisition of money, clothes or mobile phones - excessive receipt of texts/phone calls - relationships with controlling/older individuals or groups - leaving home/care without explanation - suspicion of physical assault/unexplained injuries - parental concerns - carrying weapons - significant decline in school results/performance - gang association or isolation from peers or social networks - self-harm or significant changes in emotional well-being
+- persistently going missing from school or home and/or being found out-of-area - unexplained acquisition of money, clothes or mobile phones - excessive receipt of texts/phone calls - relationships with controlling/older individuals or groups - leaving home/care without explanation - suspicion of physical assault/unexplained injuries - misusing drugs and alcohol - parental concerns - carrying weapons - significant decline in school results/performance - association with other young people involved in exploitation or isolation from peers or social networks - self-harm or significant changes in emotional well-being

-If you are concerned about a child you should follow your Local Safeguarding Children Board's/local safeguarding partner procedures.
+If you are concerned about a child you should follow your local safeguarding partner procedures.
 If you believe a child is at immediate risk of harm you should contact the police.